 In this blog, we will learn how to update items in DynamoDB using Python and boto3.
-We will also learn how to remove attributes on an item, add a new element to a list in an item, and increment the value of an attribute of an item in the DynamoDB table.
+We will also learn how to remove attributes on an item, add a new element to a list in an item, and also how to increment the value of an attribute of an item in the DynamoDB table.

 Prerequisites